-Check out the archives here at MoneyCrashers for information on a wide variety of financial topics.
+MoneyCrashers has information on a wide variety of financial topics.
 You can learn how to fix a broken budget, boost your savings, rebuild damaged credit, pay off credit card debt, and choose investments for your 401(k) — and that’s just scratching the surface.

-Head down to your local public library and check out the selection of books filed under personal finance, investing, homeownership, or any other financial topic that interests you.
-A few classics to look for include “The Total Money Makeover” by Dave Ramsey, “Your Money or Your Life” by Vicki Robin and Joe Dominguez, and “The Millionaire Next Door” by Thomas Stanley and William Danko.
+Head down to your local public library and check out the selection of books filed under personal finance, getting out of debt, investing, home buying, financial independence, or any other financial topic that interests you.
+A few classic personal finance books to look for include “The Total Money Makeover” by Dave Ramsey, “Your Money or Your Life” by Vicki Robin and Joe Dominguez, and “The Millionaire Next Door” by Thomas Stanley and William Danko.

 Numerous radio shows and podcasts deal with money matters.
 Check out “The Dave Ramsey Show” for overall money advice, “So Money” to learn more about business matters, “Smart Passive Income” to learn about ways to earn passive income when you’re not working, and “Planet Money” for information about the economy.

 If you prefer visual infotainment, you can choose from a wide assortment of TV shows and YouTube videos about investing and personal finance.
 Tune into “Mad Money” on CNBC for advice on investing, “The Profit” on CNBC or Hulu for business, and The Financial Diet on YouTube for money tips for young people.

 If you’d like to learn about any financial topic in more depth, consider taking a class.
 Many colleges offer courses you can take online for a modest fee or even free.
 Your local community college may also offer finance courses at reasonable prices.
 You can find online financial courses on websites like Udemy and Coursera.